 3) Organize all your Christmas ornaments.

 This handy DIY Christmas ornament storage bin is inexpensive and easy to build.
 Here is how to create DIY Christmas ornaments storage bins.

 4) Store your glass ornaments in empty egg cartons.

-Glass ornaments need extra care during storage and egg cartons is great for storing fragile ornaments.
+Glass ornaments need extra care during storage and egg cartons are great for storing fragile ornaments.

 5) Use a plastic tackle box to store batteries.

-Tackle boxes are great because they have many compartments with different sizes to accommodate any type of battery.
+Tackle boxes offer useful storage ideas because they have many compartments of different sizes to accommodate any type of battery.